huyuchen0824/canCANneed/README.md

 # canCANneed
-canCANneed is a newly designed protocol intended as an upward substitution for existing CAN protocols.
+canCANneed is a newly designed protocol intended as an upward substitution for existing communication protocols.
 It focuses on the emerging demand for highly robust communication in robotics and automotive applications.
-The specification is currently in the draft stage, and all comments and suggestions are welcome.
 > ⚠️ **Draft Alert** – the spec is still under active development; issues, PRs, and wild ideas are all welcome!
 ---
 ## Why another protocol?
 Automotive and robotics stacks already sport a crowded zoo of buses—**CAN/CAN-FD/CAN-XL**, **FlexRay**, **EtherCAT**, **10Base-T1S**, **LIN**, etc.